Many dentists are happy to treat people with special needs in their practice. But some people have problems finding a dentist who can help them.

 - Contact the nearest dental school clinic or hospital dental department, especially if it is affiliated with a major university.

-- Contact the Special Care Dentistry Association, the Academy of General Dentistry and the American Academy of Pediatric Dentistry for a referral.
+- Get in touch with the Special Care Dentistry Association, the Academy of General Dentistry and the American Academy of Pediatric Dentistry for a referral.

-- Contact the National Foundation of Dentistry for the Handicapped (NFDH), a charitable affiliate of the American Dental Association since 1988.
-The NFDH, via several programs, facilitates the provision of comprehensive dental care for needy disabled, elderly, and medically compromised individuals.
+- Contact the Dental Lifeline Network (formerly National Foundation of Dentistry for the Handicapped).
+The provide easier access to dental care for needy disabled, elderly, and medically compromised individuals.

 - Oral care and people with learning disabilities (Public Health England Guidance looking at reasonable adjustments.
 Publication date: 6 March 2019)

 - Brush My Teeth – This excellent website shows you how to brush your own teeth and how to help others brush theirs.